 Our government has been part of some big international discussions around climate change, through the United Nations Framework Convention on Climate Change (UNFCCC), its Kyoto Protocol, and the 2016 Paris agreement (the global agreement on climate change).
 We’re making the move towards a low-emissions NZ, with the goal of cutting our carbon emissions by 11 per cent by 2030.

 The Sustainable Business Council is also working to unite Kiwi businesses to tackle climate change together, through leadership, legislation and policy.
 In October 2017, 14 CEOs (from companies like Air NZ, The Warehouse, Z Energy and Spark) created the Climate Leaders Coalition and Statement, to highlight the seriousness of our climate change situation and to encourage other Kiwi businesses to answer the climate change call.
-The Climate Leaders Coalition and Statement now has 60 signatories, including us here at Flick, and those signatories represent almost 50 per cent of NZ’s gross emissions.
+The Climate Leaders Coalition and Statement now has 84 signatories, including us here at Flick.
 Woohoo!

 What does the Climate Leaders Statement say?

 It outlines the commitments that these businesses are making, and in-house steps that they’re taking, to ensure climate change is taken seriously.
 That includes things like measuring their greenhouse gas emissions and reporting on them publicly, supporting the Paris Agreement, and supporting policy and legislation that will help ensure New Zealand reaches our climate change goals.
-Head over to the Sustainable Business Council for all the details.
+Click here for all the details.